-Normal Subversion/Git Access
+Normal Git/Subversion Access

-Check out from Subversion or Git
+Check out from Git or Subversion

-Again, anyone can do this.
-Use a command like:
+For Subversion Use a command like:

-svn checkout http://svn.apache.org/repos/asf/directory/apacheds/trunk
+svn checkout https://svn.apache.org/repos/asf/directory/apacheds/trunk

 The following table displays the URL of each project, and the URL where you can find information about how to build each project.

-Commit Changes to Subversion
+Commit changes to Subversion

-Once your password is set, you can use a command like this to commit:
+You can use a command like this to commit: